Oxford Adaptation Academy

 Each year, guests and former alumni contribute the latest insights in hot topics.
 Recent subjects have included metereological prediction, enterprise finance, risk rating, corporate sustainability, engaging local communities, and urban resilience.

 The first aim of the programme is to enable participants to develop a solid grounding in the concepts of vulnerability, climate impacts, and responses.
 As important though, is to relate this to your existing and future work.
 The OAA2017 will not, therefore, consist of a stream of lectures!
 Our style of interaction includes;

 You will also be encouraged to contribute to our virtual learning environment (VLE).

 Would you like to join us?

 The course fees include tuition, materials, self-catering accommodation, breakfast, week-day lunches and some evening events.
 The participant, or their sponsor, is required to pay for their travel to and from Oxford, the cost of any visa, and to cover their day-to-day expenses.

-- We are required to levy VAT on Academy fees for UK/EU organisations, and all self-funding individuals regardless of their country of origin.
+- We are required to levy VAT on Academy fees for UK organisations, and all self-funding individuals regardless of their country of origin.

 - Discounts are available where organisations book multiple places for the Academy or reserve places across consecutive years.

 - UK visa regulations are complex and, if you will require one, you must make the necessary arrangements as soon as possible.